 Visa applicants who do not pass this requirement may still be able to get a visa, but they must provide detailed written submissions which convince the Immigration Department that a visa should still be granted.
 Alternatively, in most cases it is possible to appeal to the Administrative Appeals Tribunal or the Federal Court.
 We represent clients before the Tribunal and the Court in order to reverse the Immigration Department’s unfavourable decision.

 The character test can also become relevant if you already hold a visa.
 We see many Australian permanent residents who lose their visa because they commit a crime in Australia.
 In most cases, the Immigration Department can decide whether or not the visa should be cancelled.
 But in some instances, the Immigration Department has no discretion: the visa must be cancelled.

 We have been helping people with very difficult character test problems.
 This includes clients who are currently applying for a visa but have a substantial criminal history.
 It also includes clients in immigration detention who have held a visa before, but the Immigration Department cancelled their visa.

 When all else fails, it may be possible to apply for Ministerial Intervention to grant a visa.
 It is very rare that the Minister decides to intervene.
 To maximise your chances of success, you will need to demonstrate that there are exceptional and unique circumstances which warrant the intervention.

 Many applications for intervention never make it to the Minister.
 There are set guidelines based on which officials of the Department of Immigration can refuse the application and prevent it from going to the Minister.

 If you wish to apply for intervention, we can assist in advising you about your prospects of success, and then drafting your submissions for you.
-If we decide to take your case, we will carry out all necessary interviews, investigations and document reviews to ensure that our submissions get before the Minister so that a favourable decision can be made.
+If we decide to accept your case, we will carry out all necessary interviews, investigations and document reviews to ensure that our submissions get before the Minister so that a favourable decision can be made.